Where Are Gretsch Guitars Made?

 After a thorough website search without success, we reached out to Gretsch customer service to inquire on their manufacturing locations.
 Thankfully, we received a helpful answer back, just like we did when we investigated Fender:

-Gretsch offers higher-end customers custom guitar options, which are all made in America at their US-based Fender Factory in Corona, California.
-They began making custom guitars at the Gretsch Custom Shop in 2004.
-On their website, you can even read about their famed customer builders, Stephen Stern, Gonzalo Madrigal, and Chad Henrichsen.
+Gretsch offers higher-end customers custom guitar options, all made in America at its US-based Fender Factory in Corona, California.
+It began making custom guitars at the Gretsch Custom Shop in 2004.
+You can even read about its famed customer builders, Stephen Stern, Gonzalo Madrigal, and Chad Henrichsen, on its website.

 Higher-end Professional and Vintage Select models are manufactured at the Terada Factory in Nagoya, Japan.
 Electric guitars are made in Korea, China, and Indonesia.